 6. Increased skin sensitivity.

-In some diseases, they are absent, the opposite phenomenon can be observed - bradycardia.
+In some diseases they are absent, but the opposite phenomenon may occur - bradycardia.

 Infection

-Infection is one of the most common causes of fever after knee surgery or other surgical options.
-Common infectious complications include:
+Infection is one of the most common causes of fever after surgery. knee joint or another option surgical intervention.
+To the group of frequently encountered infectious complications include:

 • surgical wound infection;